Head-On Car Collisions in Washington, DC

 According to the Department of Transport’s Crash Data Acquisition Network (CDAN), there were 174,842 head-on collisions across the United States in 2023, resulting in 87,363 injuries and 4,230 deaths.
 These crashes are among the most dangerous types of accidents, and victims often face catastrophic or life-threatening injuries.

-Recovering from a horrific car accident is difficult, both physically and emotionally.
+Recovering from a car accident is difficult, both physically and emotionally.
 Accident victims of head-on collisions can sustain:

 • Neck and spinal cord injuries